icehawk55/IB_Switch_Walk/README.md

 A cleaned up Topology file created with "ibnetdiscover > ib_topology" then modified using the commands in cleanup_topology.info

+Beware ibnetdiscover.
+If you have a port down or a node offline it'll just skip that port on the switch.
+IE it won't have that port in the list and you'll need to add it manually or the "To" switch will be one off.
+Not sure how to get around this yet.
+So, it port 35 of switch leaf10 is down it'll go
+[33],[34],[36],[37]

 A file called ndr_switches.out that is a mapping of all switch information.
 This is used to output the switch info for down ports.
 Switch_Name, location, RU#, Serial_Number, IP_Addr (The file here has been cleaned up to be generic)